plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 unrelated background QUIC flow cannot satisfy it.

 Exact endpoint and source-application fields remain private during normal operation.
-Supplying a non-empty E2E override enables public test diagnostics for the harness-owned `python3` and `nscurl` flows only; unrelated background flows remain private.
-The mode is never written to the saved `NETransparentProxyManager` profile and has a ten-minute provider-side safety timeout in case the harness is killed before its EXIT cleanup runs.
+The example's `RamaTransparentProxyExampleProvider` subclass owns the E2E mode, probe allowlist, public test diagnostics, and ten-minute safety timeout; none of that test policy lives in the reusable `RamaAppleNetworkExtension` provider.
+It matches the derived source-app bundle identifier, so both bare and team-prefixed `python3` signing identifiers resolve to `com.apple.python3`.
+Unrelated background flows remain private, and the mode is never written to the saved `NETransparentProxyManager` profile.

 The default targets are maintained public services and therefore require Internet access.
 They can be replaced for a restricted runner with